Easy Egg Fried Rice

 Pan with sautéed vegetables, scrambled eggs, rice, and seasoning.

-Garnish with green onions and serve hot.
+Step 6: Garnish & serve – Top with green onions (optional) and serve hot.

 Egg fried rice with peas and carrots in a pan.